Frederick-S/azure-function-my-ip/readme.md

-An azure function that shows your ip.
+An Azure function that shows your ip.